TiVo/terraform-provider-splunk-itsi/docs/resources/neap.md

 Read-Only:

-- `default_routing_key` (String) Default Integration for this alert by entering the App Key of another integration in BigPanda
+- `default_routing_key` (String) Default Integration for this alert by entering the App Key of another integration in PagerDuty

 <a id="nestedblock--rule--actions--item--script"></a>